The Romeo Register

 You may be an enthusiast of commercial vehicles in general, or Italian commercial vehicles in particular...

-Or you may just be curious, or perhaps incredulous that Alfa Romeo produced anything other than cars...
-Well, actually they also produced railway locomotives & carriages, tractors, aircraft engines, marine & industrial engines, cookers...
+Or you may just be curious, or perhaps even incredulous that Alfa Romeo produced anything other than cars...
+Well, actually they also produced railway locomotives & carriages, tractors, aircraft engines, marine & industrial engines, generators, fire pumps, cookers...
 I could go on...

-Initially at least, The Romeo Register will be internet based, with the main purpose of spreading the word about the Romeo & letting Romeo enthusiasts know that they are not alone.
+The Romeo Register is internet based, with the main purpose of spreading the word about the Romeo & letting fellow Romeo enthusiasts know that they are not alone.

 There will be many references throughout the website to the Romeo.
 In many cases these will also refer to the later A11, A12, F11 & F12 versions.
 If you own one of these later models, please be assured that you are not being ignored, it is just that "Romeo, A11, A12, F11 & F12" is rather a mouthfull"!